-Purpose: The basic emergency procedures outlined in this guide are to enhance the protection of lives and property through effective use of Rochester University and community resources.
+Purpose: The basic emergency procedures outlined in this guide are to enhance the protection of lives and property through the effective use of Rochester University and community resources.

 Assumptions: The succession of events in an emergency is not predictable.
 Hence, published support and operational plans will serve only as a guide and checklist and may require field modification in order to meet the requirements of any emergency.